 Tango, gauchos, Maradona, Messi, Carlos Gardel, steak and wine, Borges, Che Guevara.
 Argentina is a country of readers and artists.

-Another fact I always enjoyed: Argentines are best-read people in Latin America.
+Another fact I always enjoyed: Argentines are the best-read people in Latin America.
 Reading is one of my passions and I’ve always felt a kindred spirit with the bookish local people here.
 There are a lot of bookstores in Buenos Aires (and the city hosts the most beautiful library in the world).

 Every year, a book fair in Buenos Aires attracts over a million people.

 The bookstore used to be a theatre, in case you couldn’t tell from the photos.
 It reminds me of a mini Teatro Colón (Argentina’s beautiful and highly respected opera theatre).
-Which brings me to my next point.
+This brings me to my next point.

-Theatre, music, and the arts in general, are well supported.
+Theatre, music, and the arts in general are well supported.
 Buenos Aires is one of the best capital cities for finding music, theatre performances, comedy shows, dance expositions, and art galleries.
-Check the government's Agenda Cultural website for details of all the best cultural events in the city.
+Check the government’s Agenda Cultural website for details of all the best cultural events in the city.

-4. (Fairly) Low Cost of Living
+4. Low Cost of Living

 Now I’m not suggesting that people travel the world like vultures, looking for opportunities to spend money where the locals are suffering.
 However, there’s nothing wrong with spending money in a depressed economy.
 If your dollars, euros, or whatever currency you have stretches further, well, spend more!